Grease Trap Services

 Why Choose Our Grease Trap Services

 Grease trap services are a core specialty at Action Septic Service.
-We’ve built our reputation on reliable scheduling, thorough cleaning, and full regulatory compliance for every client we serve.
+Our team has built our reputation on reliable scheduling, thorough cleaning, and full regulatory compliance for every client we serve.

 Our technicians are licensed, certified, and trained specifically in FOG management.
-They don’t just vacuum the surface and leave.
+They follow the best practices in the industry – they don’t just vacuum the surface and leave.
 They inspect baffles, check effluent quality, measure sludge and scum layers, and document everything.
 That level of detail keeps your grease interceptor functioning properly between service visits.

 We operate a fleet of vacuum trucks equipped for grease traps ranging from 20-gallon under-sink units to 2,000-gallon in-ground interceptors.
 Our hydro-jetting rigs clear grease-laden drain lines that standard drain snakes can’t touch.
 We carry the right equipment for the job, every time.